 Meet with Elected Officials Locally: A Step-by-Step Guide

 The 116th Congress is underway and the stakes have never been higher.
-There are dozens of new members of Congress to reach and there have been repeated calls to eliminate the important federal agencies that support museums.
+There are always new members of Congress to reach and there continue to be repeated calls to eliminate the important federal agencies that support museums.
 Make sure your legislators know the value of your museum.
 We’ve made it easy to get started with the step-by-step guide and linked tools and resources below.

 - Option: Coordinate with/invite others in your community.
 Think about some of the museums or other non-profits you have partnered with in the past, in your city or town, or nearby.
 Let them know you are planning to request meetings or attend events, and invite them to join you.